fastify/help/.github/ISSUE_TEMPLATE/help.md

 ---

 <!--
-Before you submit an a question we recommend you first look into our  repo's issue section to see if your question have already been answered, we don't recommend duplicates.
+Before you submit a question we recommend you first look at our issue section to see if your question have already been answered.

 **Please read this entire template before posting any issue.
 If you ignore these instructions